tldr-pages/tldr/pages/windows/msiexec.md

 # msiexec

-> Install, update, repair, or uninstall Windows programs through MSI and MSP apckage files.
+> Install, update, repair, or uninstall Windows programs using MSI and MSP package files.
 > More information: <https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/msiexec>.

 - Install a program from its MSI package: